Carlos Ulberg

 Carlos Sao Murry Ulberg (born 17 November 1990) is a New Zealand professional mixed martial artist and former kickboxer.
-He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
-As of March 25, 2025, he is #3 in the UFC light heavyweight rankings.
+He currently competes in the light heavyweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Light Heavyweight champion.
+As of September 22, 2026, he is #15 in the UFC men's pound-for-pound rankings.

 Background

 Ulberg was born in New Zealand to parents of Samoan, Māori and German descent.
 His father was a boxer who represented Samoa at the Commonwealth Games.
-He was raised by a foster family in South Auckland from the age of four and attended Hillary College throughout his upbringing.
+He was raised by a foster family in South Auckland from the age of four and attended Sir Edmund Hillary Collegiate.
 Ulberg began playing rugby league as a child, a sport in which he would later compete at the semi-professional level when he became a Counties-Manukau representative.
-He was a contestant on the Game Of Bros reality television show in 2018 and was twice offered the opportunity to star in New Zealand's version of The Bachelor.
+He was a contestant on the Game of Bros reality television show in 2018 and was twice offered the opportunity to star in New Zealand's version of The Bachelor.

 Ulberg works part-time as a model.